Log In

 LF Wade International Airport (File photograph)

-The airport operator said that “the distinctive aroma of 100 pigs travelling in the cargo hold prompted the flight crew to divert to Bermuda for a fresh-air break”.
+It said that “the distinctive aroma of 100 pigs travelling in the cargo hold prompted the flight crew to divert to Bermuda for a fresh-air break”.

 “Ongoing discussions with KLM Cargo aim to secure a relief flight to transport the pigs to their final destination in Mexico.
+However, if delays persist, the pigs will need to be released from their crates to ensure their wellbeing.

 “This step would necessitate new animal testing and certification for compliance with international transportation regulations, potentially adding further complexity to their journey.”

-“The Bermuda Government, Menzies [grounds services], Delta Air Lines and Skyport worked closely to ensure the pigs were treated humanely throughout the ordeal.
+The company said: “The Bermuda Government, Menzies [grounds services], Delta Air Lines and Skyport worked closely to ensure the pigs were treated humanely throughout the ordeal.

 “This co-ordinated effort reflects the island's commitment to caring for all visitors — whether they walk on two legs or trot on four.”